pdureau/ui_styles/README.md

 * styles are organized as groups of classes, because some styles should only allow one class to be chosen (see also: [#3075502](https://www.drupal.org/project/layout_builder_styles/issues/3075502))
 * with a preview page, like [ui_patterns_library](https://ui-patterns.readthedocs.io/en/8.x-1.x/content/patterns-definition.html), available there: /styles
 * on rendering, classes are attached to the first render array inside the block, instead of being attached to the block wrapper
+* it is possible to add free extra classes too

 ## Example of a plugin declaration in the YML file